molinadavid/teslabox/README.md

    systemctl restart teslabox
    ```

+## License
+TeslaBox is for PRIVATE, NON-COMMERCIAL, NON-GOVERNMENTAL USE ONLY!

 ## Support
 TeslaBox is not affiliated or supported by Tesla.
 There is no official support whatsoever.
 As per the license this is provided As-Is. **Use at your own risk!**